 Once you're pretty confident about your list, write a file Set.h that encodes this information in the form of valid C++ method headers.
-We would like to make our Sets able to hold any type of element, as with the classes defined in the book; to make that happen, you just need to precede the class header with template <class Thing> and then use Thing as the name of the type the Set would hold, whenever you add a value or search for a value or anything like that.
-(Feel free to use a different name than Thing.)
+It will look pretty similar to some of the header files we've written in class (such as ArrayList.h), except that it won't have instance variables (ie no private section) and the methods won't be defined.
+We would like to make our Sets able to hold any type of element; recall that we can use templates for that.
+To make that happen, you just need to precede the class header with template <class Thing> and then use Thing as the name of the type the Set would hold, whenever you add a value or search for a value or anything like that.
+(Feel free to use a different name than Thing-in class we've used ItemType or just T. Up to you!)

-Because our Set class is meant to define an interface, we want to mark its methods as "pure virtual" (see p.
-45): the implications of this we'll discuss in class, but the mechanics simply involve marking it virtual and setting the body to zero.
+Because our Set class is meant to define an interface, we want to mark its methods as "pure virtual": the implications of this we'll discuss in class, but the mechanics simply involve marking it virtual and setting the body to zero.
 That is, if you had written a method you would mark it pure virtual by writing